Yoshifumi Kitamura, Chair

 - Proposed location, how to reach it and details about a possible venue

-- Potential date(s) when the VRST can be held
+- Potential date(s) for the conference

 - Estimated time for issuing the CFP, submission deadlines and registration deadlines

-- Arguments for why the VRST as proposed by you will be attractive to the VR/HCI community (e.g. accessibility, international rotation, location, relation to specific sub-communities, ability to attract both new and 'old' conference visitors)
+- Arguments for why VRST as proposed by you will be attractive to the VR/HCI community (e.g. accessibility, international rotation, location, relation to specific sub-communities, ability to attract both new and 'old' conference visitors)

 - Organizational support at the hosting location